microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

  ![](screenshots/WebappsEndpoint.png)

-#### 3. Update Messaging endpoint of Bot channels registration
+#### 4. Update Messaging endpoint of Bot channels registration

-- Now update the Messaging endpoint of Bot channels registration, created in 2(a) with the WebApps messaging endpoint created in previous step
+- Now update the Messaging endpoint of Bot channels registration, created in 2(b) above with the WebApps messaging endpoint created in previous step
 **Messaging endpoint will be ```WebApp Endpoint + /api/messages```**  (i.e)
 _In our Example, it will be : https://smartassistbot2020.azurewebsites.net/api/messages_

 ![](screenshots/endpointupdate.png)

-#### 4. Enable Teams channel
+#### 5. Enable Teams channel

 Please make sure to enable Teams channel like mentioned in this [link](https://docs.microsoft.com/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0).